gibarto/RFitZip/README.md

     5 2015-01-05  1898
     >

+getSurplusCals(`start-date, end-date`) (dates to be given as "yyyy-mm-dd" in quotes)

+Returns an atomic vector with the total and average number of calories consumed minus those burned.
+A negative number indicates more calories burned than eaten.

+    > surplus<-getSurplusCals("2015-01-01", "2015-01-05")
+    > surplus
+      total average
+      104.0    20.8
+    >

 More functions to come!

 *The backbone of the oauth code was found at http://sidderb.wordpress.com/2013/09/09/accessing-fitbit-data-in-r/ before being updated and turned into a function.
 Make sure to map to sig, because the other functions need the oauth generated to access the API.